-Walker [48] studied the development of the Doppler spectra for HH and VV polarizations as the breaking wave passed the radar sampling area.
+Walker [48] studied the development of the Doppler spectra for HH and VV polarizations as breaking waves passed the radar sampling area.
 Coincident video images were taken of the physical wave.
 Three types of scattering regimes appear to be important: Bragg, whitecap, and spike events.
 Walker [49] proposes a three-component model for the Doppler spectrum based on these regimes.

-- (1) Bragg scattering: This regime makes VV amplitude greater than HH.
+- 1) Bragg Scattering: This regime makes VV amplitude greater than HH.
 Both polarizations peak at a frequency corresponding to the velocity $v = v_B + v_D$, where v_B is the term attributable to the Bragg scatterers and v_D is a term encompassing the drift and orbital velocities of the underlying gravity waves.
-The decorrelation times of the two polarizations are short (tens of millseconds). - (2) Whitecap scattering: The backscatter amplitudes of the two polarizations are roughly equal, and are noticeably stronger than the background Bragg scatter, particularly in HH, in which Bragg scattering is weak.
+The decorrelation times of the two polarizations are short (tens of millseconds). - 2) Whitecap Scattering: The backscatter amplitudes of the two polarizations are roughly equal and are noticeably stronger than the background Bragg scatter, particularly in HH, in which Bragg scattering is weak.
 In a time profile, the events may be seen to last for times on the order of seconds, but are noisy in structure and decorrelate quickly (again, in milliseconds).
-Doppler spectra are broad and centred at a speed noticeably higher than the Bragg speed, at or around the phase speed of the larger gravity waves. - (3) Spikes: Spikes are strong in HH, but virtually absent in VV, with a Doppler shift higher than the Bragg shift.
-They last for a much shorter time than the whitecap returns (on the order of 0.1 sec) but remain coherent over that time.
+Doppler spectra are broad and centered at a speed noticeably higher than the Bragg speed, at or around the phase speed of the larger gravity waves. - 3) Spikes: Spikes are strong in HH, but virtually absent in VV, with a Doppler shift higher than the Bragg shift.
+They last for a much shorter time than the whitecap returns (on the order of 0.1 s), but remain coherent over that time.

-Each of these three regimes is assigned a Gaussian line shape, with three parameters: its power (radar cross-section), centre frequency, and frequency width.
+Each of these three regimes is assigned a Gaussian line shape, with three parameters: 1) its power (radar cross-section); 2) center frequency; and 3) frequency width.
 Assuming the overall spectrum is a linear combination of its components, the VV spectrum is the sum of Bragg and Whitecap lineshapes, while the HH spectrum is the sum of Bragg, Whitecap, and Spike lineshapes.